Szafter12/Top-shop/README.md

 - improve accessibility
 - improve UX such as popup on adding items to cart/fav
 - better images
-- products in cart has a intity
+- products in cart will be have quantity
 - replace json server on a PHP or Golang backend

 ## Tech Stack